Xarksass/Bootstrap-Center-Columns/README.md

 **New in 3.3.0** : you can now enable or disable the features you don't need so that lighten the final compiled code!

 ### Compatibility
-Only available with the Less version of bootstrap.
+Only available with the Less version of bootstrap and so only for **Bootstrap 3.x**.
-The SASS version will come soon.
+The SASS version for Bootstrap 4.x will come as soon as possible.

 ## Features
 ### .center-column-*breakpoint*-*size*